7-Sept-2017, 2217 Hours PDT

 TX Test From My Home To SFO (Ground Crew): (Rating Not Applicable because this test result originates from the physics of RF and not the transceiver): my TX to my ground crew from my home was weak as expected: S-1 to S-2.
 My modulation was weak and couldn’t consistently overcome some of the fuzz due to the ground distance and building structures between my home and SFO — this test result was not a surprise and was expected — given the ground distance and buildings between my home and SFO — also, I was using the stock antenna.

-TX Test From My Home (ground) To PIC 10,000 Ft AGL: 5-Stars: TX was “loud and clear.”
+RX Test From My Home (ground) To PIC 10,000 Ft AGL: 5-Stars: My PIC’s communication was “loud and clear.”
 Ten thousand feet AGL is just under two miles (1.89 miles) in the air.
+I can hear my PIC communicate with the various ATCs.

 In-box Accessories: 5-Stars: